 So how does it work?

 In order to apply balance predictions on a large scale, we incorporated studies around Crowd Psychology, Herd Behaviour and Group Dynamics.
 We live in a connected world where we are influenced by other people.
 Their influence extends to how we spend our money.
 Without going too much into social psychology, the crux of it is that your spending habits are not as unique as you might think they are!
 So for the vast majority of people there will be someone else who spends their money in a similar way.
-Ok, so assuming we can find someone with similar spending habits to one of our users — so what?
+So assuming we can find someone with similar spending habits to one of our users — so what?
 How does that help?
 Well, actually simply finding a matching user is not very useful.
 What we really want is to find matching spending from some point in the past.
 By analysing past spending habits, we can then use this data to predict the matching user’s future.

 Think of it like a match-maker for a dating website, except that instead of matching up people we match up balances.
 Just like in love, a match is successful if the pair stay close to one another as time goes on.
 We want to find two balances that will align closely over the period we wish to make a prediction for.